-Change in Control

-with Double Trig ger A Acceleration
+Change in Control with Double Trigger Acceleration

-Executive Officer Stock Option Vesting in Connection with a Change in Control (1) Restricted Stock esting in Connection with a Change in Control (2)
+Executive Officer Restricted Stock Stock Option Vesting Vesting in Connection with a with a Change in Control (1) Control (2)

-Thomas D. Campion
+Thomas D. Campion onunge in control (1) control (2)

 Chairman of the Board \$ \$

-Richard M. Brooks, Chief Executive Officer and Director \$ \$
+Richard M. Brooks,

+Chief Executive Officer and Director \$ - \$

 Christopher C. Work

 Chief Financial Officer \$ 70,458 \$ 273,748

 Troy R. Brown

 President North America \$ 176,143 \$ 847,948

 Chris K. Visser

 Chief Legal Officer and Secretary \$ 61,496 \$ 216,841

 Adam C. Ellis

 President International \$ 62,498 \$ 510,880

+56
-(1) Represents the amount calculated by multiplying the number of in-the-money unvested options with respect to which the vesting would accelerate as a result of Change in Control under the circumstances of a double trigger acceleration as defined in the 2014 Equity Incentive Plan noted by the difference between the exercise price and the closing price of a share of common stock on the last trading day of fiscal 2022.
-The number of shares subject to unvested stock options and exercise prices thereof are shown previously in the Outstanding Equity Awards at Fiscal Year-End table.

-(2) Represents the amount of unvested restricted stocks awarded with respect to which the vesting would accelerate as a result of a Change in Control under the circumstances of a double trigger acceleration as defined in the 2014 Equity Incentive Plan noted by the number of restricted stock shares unvested at the closing price of a share of common stock on the last trading day of fiscal 2022.
+- (1) Represents the amount calculated by multiplying the number of in-the-money unvested options with respect to which the vesting would accelerate as a result of Change in Control under the circumstances of a double trigger acceleration as defined in the 2014 Equity Incentive Plan noted by the difference between the exercise price and the closing price of a share of common stock on the last trading day of fiscal 2022.
+The number of shares subject to unvested stock options and exercise prices thereof are shown previously in the Outstanding Equity Awards at Fiscal Year-End table. - (2) Represents the amount of unvested restricted stocks awarded with respect to which the vesting would accelerate as a result of a Change in Control under the circumstances of a double trigger acceleration as defined in the 2014 Equity Incentive Plan noted by the number of restricted stock shares unvested at the closing price of a share of common stock on the last trading day of fiscal 2022.